LSEG-API-Samples/Article.EMA.CSharp.VSCode_Howto/Article.md

 Time Elapsed 00:00:03.17
 ```

 Unlike the Visual Studio IDE that you can set a solution default project and click the "Run" button on the IDE.
-With VS Code (and .NET CLI), you need to run the project in side a project folder using the ```dotnet run``` command or with ```dotnet run --project &lt;project/project.csproj&gt;``` (All required runtime file must be located on the solution home folder).
+With VS Code (and .NET CLI), you need to run the project inside a project folder using the ```dotnet run``` command or with ```dotnet run --project &lt;project/project.csproj&gt;``` (All required runtime file must be located on the solution home folder).

 Run Result: Run inside the EMAConsumer project folder.